adiog/cpp-precompiler/README.md

 Yes.
 Of course, did not MS do something like that?
 ==================================================
 It is hard to say.
-Maybe, but I have not understood their goal.
+Maybe, but I have not understood their goal yet.
 As I see now, they have totally polluted the grammar (mixing function and coroutines), they forcing some assumptions on special member functions and so on.
 I truly want to see a simple object with boosted compilation support for some kind of context handling, proper multithreaded design - then I will be able to write, without any help, an obvious templated generator class wrapper that uses invoke() and resume(), for implementing begin(), end(), next().
 I do not see yet why they consider blocking and non-blocking coroutines differently.

 What?
 =====